psuede/rg_agent/README.md

 This is a mono repository containing all the components that makes up the AI Reaper persona of the Reaper's Gambit project (https://www.reapersgambit.com).

+The background story and philosophy behind the rg_agent are covered in the following <a href="">blog post</a>.

 The application is dockerized and consists of the following services:

 | Service  | Description  |  Tech stack